OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-16.md

 ## 1 Samuel 16:13

-Then Samuel took the horn of oil and anointed him in the midst of his brothers;
+Then Samuel took the horn of oil and anointed him in the presence of his brothers;
-and the Spirit of the Lord came mightily upon David from that day forward.
+and from that day onward, the Spirit of the Lord was powerfully with David.
-And Samuel arose and went to Ramah.
+And Samuel got up and went to Ramah.

 ---

 ## 1 Samuel 16:14

-Now the Spirit of the Lord departed from Saul,
+At that time, the Spirit of the Lord withdrew from Saul,
-and an evil spirit from the Lord tormented him.
+and a troubling spirit from the Lord began to distress him.

 ## 1 Samuel 16:15